reflectoring/reflectoring.github.io/_posts/2020-06-16-aws-acronyms-overview.md

 ## Create Network With VPC
 Our EC2 instances need to communicate with each other to be useful.
 We will also need to protect these by putting them in a secure private network called [VPC-Virtual Private Cloud](https://aws.amazon.com/vpc).**VPC-Virtual Private Cloud is our logically isolated private network with subnets, route tables and network gateways within an AWS region**.
 We specify a pool of IP addresses for our VPC by specifying the IP range in CIDR-Classless Interdomain routing notation.

-**The VPC is divided into multiple subnets, each of them associated with a subset of IP addresses allocated to the parent VPC.** Our EC2 instances are launched within a subnet and are assigned IP addresses from the subnet's pool of IP addresses.
+**The VPC is divided into multiple [subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-subnet-basics), each of them associated with a subset of IP addresses allocated to the parent VPC.** Our EC2 instances are launched within a subnet and are assigned IP addresses from the subnet's pool of IP addresses.

 Our instances get different IP every time we launch an instance.
-If we need fixed IP, we reserve IPs using EIP-Elastic IP Addresses.
+If we need fixed IP, we reserve IPs using [EIP-Elastic IP](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-eips.html) addresses.

 ### Protect EC2 Instance With SG & Network ACL
 We control traffic to an EC2 instance using [SG-Security Group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html). **With SG, we set up rules for incoming traffic(ingress) and outgoing traffic(egress).**